ACM-Student-Chapter-ETAMU/Resources/README.md

 Please make sure your submissions are original or properly cited.

 ## Contact
-For questions or collaboration, reach out to the ACM team at [your ACM email or GitHub handle].
+For questions or collaboration, reach out to the ACM team .

 ---